The Dick Tracy Show: Original syndicated run

-These 130 five-minute cartoons were designed and packaged for syndication much in the same way as Associated Artists Productions packaged the 231 Popeye cartoon shorts and the pre-1950 Warner Bros.' short subjects.
+These 130 five-minute cartoons were designed and packaged for syndication much in the same way as Associated Artists Productions packaged the 231 Popeye cartoon shorts and the pre-1948 Warner Bros.' short subjects.
 Usually intended for morning and afternoon children's television series, a local host would introduce the cartoon as part of the show.

 The cartoon show was a success perhaps as a child's version of The Untouchables that was popular at the time.
-Local hosts of the show offered "Dick Tracy Crimestopper" badges and certificates their viewers could send in for.
-Mattel toys manufactured a series of toy guns and a board game with the Dick Tracy logo and the Crimestoppers could communicate with each other by toy Dick Tracy wrist radios.
+Local hosts of the show offered "Dick Tracy Crimestopper" badges and certificates their viewers could request by mail.
+Mattel toys manufactured a series of Toy gun and a board game with the Dick Tracy logo and the Crimestoppers could communicate with each other by toy Dick Tracy wrist radios.

 Episodes

 Controversy

 The Dick Tracy Show was pulled from syndication in the mid-1970s and mid-1980s, and was not seen for years afterward because of what some perceived as racist undertones and use of ethnic stereotypes and accents.

-Some Asians and Hispanics charged that characters Joe Jitsu (an Asian buck-toothed character) and Go Go Gomez (a sombrero-wearing Mexican) were offensive stereotypes.
+Some Asian and Hispanic viewers charged that Joe Jitsu and Go-Go Gomez were offensive stereotypes.
 Two stations in Los Angeles removed the airings and edited episodes were then sent out while one station, KCAL Channel 9, which at the time was owned by Disney, continued to broadcast The Dick Tracy Show until July 4, 1990.
 Henry G. Saperstein, then the chairman of UPA, stated "It's just a cartoon, for goodness' sake."

-VHS
+Saperstein also pointed out that Hemlock Holmes and Heap O'Calorie (who are British and Irish respectively) are also ethnic stereotypes.
+The ethnic stereotypes are also the primary reason the diginet MeTV Toons will not air the series.

+Home media

-The show was released on VHS in 1986 by Hi-Tops Video, under the name of "Dick Tracy and the Oyster Caper", then in 1989 by Paramount Home Video in thirteen volumes, each containing ten episodes and crimestopper tips by Tracy (voiced by Everette Sloane).
+Select episodes were first released on VHS in 1986 by Hi-Tops Video, under the name of "Dick Tracy and the Oyster Caper".
+In 1990, the complete series was released by Paramount Home Video in thirteen volumes, each containing ten episodes and Crimestopper tips by Tracy (voiced by Everett Sloane).

-DVD

-All episodes were released by Classic Media on a 4-disc DVD "Collector's Edition" set.
+All episodes were released by Classic Media on a 4-disc DVD "Collector's Edition" set in 2006 to celebrate the 85th anniversary of the premiere of the Dick Tracy comics.
+In 2007, Classic Media released two 16-episode volumes, with the first containing episodes 1-16 and the second containing episodes 17-32.

-Popular culture